Vaibhav-37-p/netflix_sql_project/README.md

 This project helped me strengthen my SQL skills by working with a real-world dataset and solving multiple analytical problems.
 It provided practical experience in data exploration, aggregation, filtering, string manipulation, date analysis, and writing SQL queries to answer business-related questions.

+The project also demonstrates my ability to work with structured datasets, translate analytical questions into SQL queries, and extract useful insights from data.

 ---

 ## 👤 Author

 **Vaibhav Panchal**

-Aspiring Data Analyst with skills in SQL, Power BI, Excel, and Python.
+Aspiring Data Analyst with skills in **SQL, Power BI, Excel, and Python**.

 This project is part of my data analytics portfolio, demonstrating my ability to use SQL to analyse datasets and generate meaningful insights.